ErickMwirigi/weather/README.md

 ## Description Component
 The Description component provides a weather analysis description based on the selected view ('anga' or 'mkulima').
 It displays different information depending on the user's choice.

+## Header Component
+The Header component contains the application's header, including navigation links, the current time, and a date picker for selecting a specific date and time.